 Before the COVID-19 pandemic, more than 50% of MSPs were interested in either acquiring or merging with another MSP.
 But the pandemic had other plans.
 The current economic uncertainty has greatly reduced the interest in consolidation.
 Now, only 37% of MSPs are considering M&A.

 SMB businesses are demanding innovative technology which was first accessible only to larger enterprises.
 The remote work revolution has fueled the need to outsource some or all of their essential IT services to MSPs.
 Services such as software-as-a-service (SaaS), networking, cybersecurity, and business continuity have become more prominent.
-MSPs are therefore expected to support such services and help their SMB clients achieve their business goals.
+Managed service providers are therefore expected to support such services and help their SMB clients achieve their business goals.

 Broadening the range of services that MSPs can offer is what makes the whole process of market consolidation appealing.